PatrickKyei/exception/_posts/2022-05-03-what-everyone-must-know-about-their-feelings.md

 ## Learn to understand your emotions instead of suppressing them

-The thing about emotions is that the harder you try to control them the more they actually control you.
-So if you're going to work on yourself it won't be by suppressing or hiding from your feelings, it'll be by giving them more air time in your life and your close relationships and definitely in some therapy.
+The problem with emotions is that the more you try to control them, the more they control you.
+So, if you're going to work on yourself, you won't do so by suppressing or hiding your feelings; instead, you'll give them more space in your life and close relationships, as well as in some therapy.

-You're never going to get rid of your emotions but you can change your relationship with your emotions so you can process them differently so they won't control your life in the way that they probably do right now.
+You will never be able to get rid of your emotions, but you can change your relationship with them so that you can process them differently and they will no longer control your life in the way that they most likely do right now.

-You're going to have to start talking and you're going to have to start feeling definitely.
-You think emotions make you weak which so many of us do right? but really all they do is make you human.
+You'll have to start talking, and you'll have to start feeling confident about how you feel.
+You believe that emotions make you weak, as so many of us do, right?
+But all they really do is make you human.

 > There's only the meaning we ascribe to those feelings.